risinglightdb/risinglight/README.md

 ### Slack Channel

 The RisingLight project is currently part of the RisingWave community.
 You may join RisingWave community with the [invitation link](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw).
+If the Slack link expires (which normally should not happen), please create an issue :)

-After that, you may join either `risinglight-chinese` or `risinglight-english` channel.
+After that, you may join `risinglight-chinese` and `risinglight-english` channel.

 * [risinglight-chinese](https://risingwave-community.slack.com/archives/C02UZDEE4AC)
 * [risinglight-english](https://risingwave-community.slack.com/archives/C030SJRDT4J)